microsoft/aitour-ai-apps-with-scalable-database/session-delivery-resources/3-azure-sql-ai-search/README.md

 Click on the the Deploy to Azure button below to deploy services needed.
 Alternatively you can run the Bicep file.

-You should now have the following services:
+You should now have the following resources deployed:
     - Resource group names `rg-aitour-databases`
     - Azure SQL server named `aitour-dbserver-XXXXX` and a database named `reviews_demo`.
     - Azure AI Search resource named `aitour-search-XXXXX`
     - Azure Open AI Service named `aitour-aoai-XXXXX` with
         - Deployed GPT 3.5 Turbo model named `completions`
-        - Deployed text-embedding-ada-002 named `embedddings`
+        - Deployed `text-embedding-ada-002` model named `embedddings`

 ### 2. Add data and configure services